-The Administration of Justice program offers two options-criminal justice and corrections-with courses serving three types of students: in-service, pre-service, and transfer.
+The Administration of Justice program area offers options in criminal justice and corrections serving three types of students: in-service, pre-service, and transfer.
 Students can gain skills needed to update their present duties, find a job, or transfer to a four-year school.